Celebrating over 40 years of Exceptional Patient Care

-At Lake, Smit & Partners, our purpose is to serve our patients and partners in the medical community by offering the most advanced diagnostic care possible.
+As specialists in diagnostic Radiology, our purpose is to serve our patients and partners in the medical community by offering state-of-the-art facilities and advanced diagnostic care.

 PET is especially effective in identifying whether or not a cancer is present; in particular lung, head and neck, colorectal, oesophageal, lymphoma, melanoma, breast, thyroid, cervical, pancreatic and brain cancers as well as other less frequently occurring cancers.

 An Ultrasound uses high frequency sound waves to produce detailed images of tissues, blood vessels and organs inside your body.
 These images are displayed on a computer screen showing the scan as a real-time video and images are captured as still images.

 Bone Density Scanning, also known as Dual-Energy X-Ray Absorptiometry (DEXA) or Bone Densitometry, is an X-Ray technique used to measure bone loss.
 DEXA is today’s established standard for measuring Bone Mineral Density.

 Magnetic resonance imaging (MRI) of the breast uses a powerful magnetic field, radio waves and a computer to produce detailed pictures of the structures within the breast.

 Send us a Message

 You can contact us by using our contact form below.
 We look forward to hearing from you.